Guidance for Each Phase: In remission - CancerChoices

 Now that you’ve completed treatment, you might want to take a closer look at whether some complementary therapies could be right for you now.

-In our reviews of complementary therapies, you’ll find assessment of their effects, not only in treating the cancer but also in reducing risks of cancer and recurrence, optimizing your body terrain, and managing side effects and promoting wellness—all important in remission.
+In our Supplement and Therapies Database, you’ll find assessment of their effects, not only in treating the cancer but also in reducing risks of cancer and recurrence, optimizing your body terrain, and managing side effects and promoting wellness—all important in remission.
 And we summarize the evidence behind use.
 Many of these therapies are available without prescription.
 However, note any cautions, and check with your doctor if indicated.

 Traditional medicine systems